Ericsson seeks more cost cuts as slowdown bites

 Sprint Nextel Corp this week lowered its capital spending forecast for the full year, echoing measures by rivals Verizon and AT&T.

 Equipment suppliers like Ericsson and rivals Nokia Siemens Networks and Alcatel-Lucent have been forced to find savings.
-Alcatel-Lucent plans to axe 5,490 jobs worldwide as part of a cost-saving program.
+Alcatel-Lucent plans to axe 5,490 jobs worldwide as part of a cost-saving programme.

 Nokia Siemens is restructuring - including cutting around a quarter of its staff - to find 1 billion euros in cost savings by the end of next year.